 “Is it spelled as p-u-t or p-u-t-t?” asks Kelly.

 Says the instructor, “It’s p-u-t-t.
 Put means to place in a specific position.
-Putt means a futile attempt to do the same thing.”
+Putt means a failed attempt to do the same thing.”

-Golf should be an easy game: Hit the ball, sink it into the hole and score.
-But it’s not as easy as it sounds especially when you are standing so close to the thing you should be hitting far.
+Golf should be an easy game: Hit the ball, get it in the hole and score.
+But it’s not as easy as it sounds especially when you are standing so close to the thing you should be hitting so far.

 After hitting the ball with little to no success, Paddy asked his caddy what the problem was with his game.